TapiocaFox/Daijishou/README.md

 ### Special thanks
 [@MonkoftheFunk](https://www.github.com/MonkoftheFunk) Who helped with Daijishō wallpaper gallery.

 @iShade Who created a lots of conceptual art for Daijishō.
+And helped a lot with the early stage of Daijishō.

 # Copyright
 `© 2025 [ TapiocaFox | ||`